tildearrow/furnace/doc/2-interface/asset-list.md

   - right-clicking always brings up the menu.
 - **Duplicate**: duplicates the currently selected instrument.
 - **Open**: brings up a file dialog to load a file as a new instrument at the end of the list.
+  - if the file is an instrument bank, a dialog will appear to select which instruments to load.
 - **Save**: brings up a file dialog to save the currently selected instrument.
   - instruments are saved as Furnace instrument (.fui) files.
   - right-clicking brings up a menu with the following options:
     - **save instrument as .dmp...**: saves the selected instrument in DefleMask format.
+    - **save all instruments...**: saves all instruments to the selected folder as .fui files.
 - **Toggle folders/standard view**: enables (and disables) folder view, explained below.
 - **Move up**: moves the currently selected instrument up in the list. pattern data will automatically be adjusted to match.
 - **Move down**: same, but downward.